Top tips to Plan the Perfect Aussie Road Trip

 After you decide on the car, you should inspect its technical condition.
 It is best to travel in your own vehicle.
 Then you will definitely know all the nuances.
 But even if you choose car-sharing services, you can be sure of the quality.
-You need to inspect the car, make sure you have a spare wheel, jack, and other accessories.
+You need to inspect the car and make sure you have a spare wheel, jack, and other accessories like car mats and liners.
 Take a test drive and ask the manager how long the car has been serviced.

 Create Music List

 Long journeys can be exhausting, so you’d better download your favorite music to your smartphone in advance to connect to the onboard speaker system.
 Not all Australian places have a stable LTE or 3G connection, so offline music is a good alternative.
 Then you can feel comfortable.